 We recently got to to try these Fat Snax crackers, and we are totally floored.
 This is not a sponsored opinion by the way, although we did receive the crackers for free, we created some content on their behalf, and were under no obligation to share about it on our page.
 You guys, it would have been such a horrible disservice not to share about these amazing crackers with you!
 They are truly SO GOOD, and really satisfy that cracker craving.

 They come in three flavors, everything, cheddar, and original sea salt.
-We used the sea salt flavor for this dip and it was a great idea.
+We used the sea salt flavor for this Goat Cheese Dip and it was a great idea.
 These crackers are made with almond flour, coconut flour, some salt, seasonings, cream cheese, and a few other keto staples.
 Clean ingredients, and they nailed it.

 Other good ideas for dipping would be Whisps cheese crisps (use our affiliate code ’20afullliving’ for 20% off on Amazon), pork rinds (Epic provisions), or your favorite veggies of choice.